 Hospitality in Uzbekistan is as boundless as the steppe.
 May the warmth of Uzbek hospitality light your journey and guide your heart.
 Amen to that!

 It was a vital stop along the ancient Silk Road that connected China with the Mediterranean.
-During the 14th and 15th centuries, Samarkand was the capital of the Timurid Empire, founded by conqueror Tamerlane whose era was one of remarkable cultural and architectural growth.
-We will give you an insider’s look into must-see places in Samarkand that you might find useful someday.
+During the 14th and 15th centuries, Samarkand was the capital of the Timurid Empire, founded by conqueror Tamerlane, whose era was one of remarkable cultural and architectural growth.
+We will give you an insider’s look at the must-see places in Samarkand that you might find useful someday.

 The Registan Square, with its stunning madrasas and mosques, is a prime example of Timurid architecture.
 It is found in the heart of Samarkand and is adorned with gorgeous tile work, intricate mosaics, and geometric patterns that reflect the finest examples of Islamic architecture.